 A NOTE ON ENROLLMENT

-BTT is intentionally small — accepting no more than 20 students at a time.
+BTT is intentionally small by design.
 If you're considering reaching out, I encourage you to schedule your intake early.
-That limit will hold.

 Built from Experience.
 Built for This Moment.